 You will travel to Botlierskop Private Game Reserve for a guided 4x4 safari and a tranquil bush walk with an expert game-ranger at your side.
 Learn more about the diversity of the African bush and her wildlife as your knowledgeable ranger shares nature’s secrets and teaches you about the regions fauna and flora.

 Your next wildlife encounter takes you to Buffelsdrift Game Lodge for another exciting guided safari.
-Set out on an open topped 4x4 safari to search for white rhino, buffalo, elephant, kudu, zebra, wildebeest and giraffe - just to name a few.
+Set out on an open-topped 4x4 safari to search for buffalo, elephant, kudu, zebra, wildebeest and giraffe - just to name a few.
 Then, you can choose an optional Elephant Bush Walk as you learn more about three charismatic orphaned elephants.
 End off your experience with a drive through the rugged kKaroo plains of South Africa’s famed Route 62.

 Follow orphaned African elephants at Buffelsdrift on their trek to the waterhole.